go-swag/frontend-assessment/README.md

 #### Requirements

 Create a profile page with the following components and features.
-Each endpoint should have a corresponding loading spinner to indicate when data is being fetched.There is an example wire frame in the `images` directory.
+Each endpoint should have a corresponding loading spinner to indicate when data is being fetched.
+There is an example wire frame in the `images` directory.

 Profile Information: